 Students, faculty, administrators, or any other party, including one who has a good reason to believe that Apollos is not in compliance with DEAC standards and policies can contact DEAC and file a complaint about this institution.
-DEAC can be reached by telephone at 202-234-5100 or on the web at http://deac.org (select "Contact Us").
-For those who cannot access the Internet, written complaints can be sent directly to DEAC Headquarters located at 1101 17th Street NW, Suite 808, Washington D.C.
+DEAC can be reached by telephone at 202-234-5100 or on the web at http://deac.org (select "Contact Us" and select the link in the left hand column).
+All complaints should be submitted using this form.
+For those who cannot access the Internet, written complaints can be sent directly to DEAC Headquarters at 1101 17th Street NW, Suite 808, Washington D.C.
 20036.